-The extended season begin September 11 with Australian author and TEDx speaker Robert Hoge discussing his powerful memoir Ugly.
+The extended season begins September 11 with Australian author and TEDx speaker Robert Hoge discussing his powerful memoir Ugly.
 Born with disfiguring deformities, Hoge’s memoir examines life, love, beauty, and the owning of our own physical imperfections.

 Also on tap for the fall lineup are returning author Ross King (September 15); Candice Millard (September 28); and acclaimed new author Yaa Gyasi, who is joining Pulitzer Prize–winning culture critic Margo Jefferson for a discussion on Gyasi’s successful debut novel Homegoing (October 26).